Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 Non-Recommended Tool Tip Cleaning Methods

-N.B All of the following methods will eventually lead to the damage of your nib.
+N.B All of the following methods will eventually lead to damage to your nib.

 Another non-recommended method to clean your pyrography tools is using sandpaper to remove carbon residue from tips.
 Not only is it rough, but it extensively eats away the tips of your pen over time.